 Can Guinea Pigs Eat Broccoli?
 (How Much is Safe?)

 Broccoli is one of the most popular green vegetables out there.
 A staple in veggie trays, broccoli is a healthy snack for people of all ages.
-But can guinea pigs enjoy the nutritional boost of this renowned veggie?
-Let’s find out!
+But can guinea pigs enjoy the nutritional boost of this renowned veggie too?

 Guinea pigs can eat all parts of broccoli, including the stem, florets, and leaves.
 However, broccoli can cause gas and bloat, so it’s crucial to introduce it into your guinea pig’s diet slowly.

-Broccoli has some excellent nutrients, and it’s high in Vitamin C. But the cruciferous nature of this veggie, along with high levels of oxalates and calcium, call for some precautions when feeding.
+Broccoli has some excellent nutrients, and it’s high in Vitamin C. However the cruciferous nature of this veggie and high levels of calcium call for some precautions when feeding.

 Keep reading for information on how to safely introduce this food to your guinea pig and mitigate the risks while maximizing the nutritional benefits of this vitamin-rich green.